 As Covid-19 has forced K-12 school systems, colleges and universities across the state to transition to remote learning models, it has unfortunately put a new spotlight on a digital divide that slows down students who lack access to high-speed connectivity.
 New Yorkers agree that low-income or minority students should not be left behind because all students deserve equal access to digital and remote learning tools.

 Now is the time to use the power of 5G to keep all students and their families connected to the digital resources they needed.

-80 percent of 9-1-1 calls today are placed from a wireless device, making reliable service more important than ever before.
-5G will deliver more reliable digital access to emergency services provided by police officers, firefighters, and first responders and improve outcomes across New York.
+80 percent of 9-1-1 calls today are placed from a wireless device, making cellular service more important than ever before.
+5G will deliver better digital access to emergency services provided by police officers, firefighters, and first responders and improve outcomes across New York.

 The faster systems provided by 5G enable first responders to access enhanced location data for 9-1-1 calls, send video or pictures to their command centers in real time via wireless devices, which can help save lives.
 They also help first responders to navigate more quickly onsite with wireless access to building drawings or other critical information within seconds of a request.